isztldav/ai8x-training/README.md

 Full support and documentation are provided for the following platform:

-* CPU: 64-bit amd64/x86_64 “PC” with [Ubuntu Linux 20.04 LTS/22.04 LTS](https://ubuntu.com/download/server)
+* CPU: 64-bit amd64/x86_64 “PC” with [Ubuntu Linux 20.04 LTS or 22.04 LTS](https://ubuntu.com/download/server)
-* GPU for hardware acceleration (optional but highly recommended): Nvidia with [CUDA 11.8](https://developer.nvidia.com/cuda-toolkit-archive)
+* GPU for hardware acceleration (optional but highly recommended): Nvidia with [CUDA 11.8](https://developer.nvidia.com/cuda-toolkit-archive) or later
 * [PyTorch 2.0](https://pytorch.org/get-started/locally/) on Python 3.8.x

 Limited support and advice for using other hardware and software combinations is available as follows.